Goguryeo: Zenith of Goguryeo's Power (391 to 531 AD)

 Goguryeo experienced a golden age under Gwanggaeto the Great and his son Jangsu.
-During this period, Goguryeo territories included three fourths of the Korean Peninsula, including what is now Seoul, almost all of Manchuria, and parts of Inner Mongolia.
-There is archaeological evidence that Goguryeo's maximum extent lay even further west in present-day Mongolia, based on discoveries of Goguryeo fortress ruins in Mongolia.
+During this period, Goguryeo territories included three fourths of the Korean peninsula, including what is now Seoul, almost all of Manchuria, and parts of Inner Mongolia.
+There is archaeological evidence that Goguryeo's maximum extent lay even further west in now Mongolia, based on discoveries of Goguryeo fortress ruins in Mongolia.

 Gwanggaeto the Great (r.
 391–412) was a highly energetic emperor who is remembered for his rapid military expansion of the realm.
 He instituted the era name of Yeongnak or Eternal Rejoicing, affirming that Goguryeo was on equal standing with the dynasties in the Chinese mainland.
 Gwanggaeto conquered 64 walled cities and 1,400 villages during his campaigns.
-To the west, he destroyed neighboring Khitan tribes and invaded Later Yan, conquering the entire Liaodong Peninsula; to the north and east, he annexed much of Buyeo and conquered the Sushen, who were Tungusic ancestors of the Jurchens and Manchus; and to the south, he defeated and subjugated Baekje, contributed to the dissolution of Gaya, and vassalized Silla after defending it from a coalition of Baekje, Gaya, and Wa.
-Gwanggaeto brought about a loose unification of the Korean Peninsula, and achieved undisputed control of most of Manchuria and over two thirds of the Korean Peninsula.
+To the west, he destroyed neighboring Khitan tribes and invaded Later Yan, conquering the entire Liaodong peninsula; to the north and east, he annexed much of Buyeo and conquered the Sushen, who were Tungusic ancestors of the Jurchens and Manchus; and to the south, he defeated and subjugated Baekje, contributed to the dissolution of Gaya, and vassalized Silla after defending it from a coalition of Baekje, Gaya, and Wa.
+Gwanggaeto brought about a loose unification of the Korean peninsula, and achieved undisputed control of most of Manchuria and over two thirds of the Korean peninsula.

 Gwanggaeto's exploits were recorded on a huge memorial stele erected by his son Jangsu, located in present-day Ji'an on the border between China and North Korea.

 Jangsu (r.
 413–491) ascended to the throne in 413 and moved the capital in 427 to Pyongyang, a more suitable region to grow into a burgeoning metropolitan capital, which led Goguryeo to achieve a high level of cultural and economic prosperity.
 Jangsu, like his father, continued Goguryeo's territorial expansion into Manchuria and reached the Songhua River to the north.
 He invaded the Khitans, and then attacked the Didouyu, located in eastern Mongolia, with his Rouran allies.
 Like his father, Jangsu also achieved a loose unification of the Three Kingdoms of Korea.
 He defeated Baekje and Silla and gained large amounts of territory from both.
 In addition, Jangsu's long reign saw the perfecting of Goguryeo's political, economic and other institutional arrangements.
 Jangsu ruled Goguryeo for 79 years until the age of 98, the longest reign in East Asian history.

 During the reign of Munja, Goguryeo completely annexed Buyeo, signifying Goguryeo's furthest-ever expansion north, while continuing its strong influence over the kingdoms of Silla and Baekje, and the tribes of Wuji and Khitan.